 The program consists of thirty hours of work, divided into three parts of approximately equal weight.
-(It is recommended that the student take the course in problems of education early in his program for in that course he initiates his project.)
+(It is recommended that the student take the course in Research in Problems of Education early in his program for in that course he initiates his project.)
 With the job analysis phase in mind each student is required to take approximately 1/3 of his work in professional courses, 1/3 in his choice of specialization and 1/3 in broader cultural areas though related to his field of specialization.